-Men work hard to make it in the NFL, and it is an elite group of billionaire owners and millionaire athletes who compete fiercely as they try to find every edge that might help them win.
-In addition to the game itself, before they play the Super Bowl, the NFL gives out its annual awards, extolling the accomplishments of players both on and off the field.
-Each team nominates a player for the Walter Payton man of the year award, and it is good to see some of the athletes giving back to the community.
-(It helps offset the stories of arrests, drug use, and domestic violence.)
+Men work hard to make it in the NFL.
+There is an elite group of billionaire owners and millionaire athletes who compete fiercely as they try to find every edge that might help them win.
+In addition to the game itself, before they play the Super Bowl, the NFL gives out its annual awards.
+They extoll the accomplishments of players both on and off the field.
+Each team nominates a player for the Walter Payton man of the year award.
+It is good to see some of the athletes giving back to the community.
+(It helps offset the stories of political protests, arrests, drug use, and domestic violence.)

-With its inherent dangers and the high risk of injury, the NFL has become our modern equivalent of the gladiators in ancient Rome, because players literally put their bodies on the line to try to win championships.
-Toughness in the NFL (and in many professional sports) means that men will play through pain and injury to achieve glory, and fans look upon them as heroes for staying on the field of play even when they are put through tremendous physical stress.
+With its inherent dangers and the high risk of injury, the NFL has become our modern equivalent of the gladiators in ancient Rome.
+Players literally put their bodies on the line to try to win championships.
+Toughness in the NFL (and in many professional sports) means that men will play through pain and injury to achieve glory.
+Fans look upon them as heroes for staying on the field of play even when they are put through tremendous physical stress.

 What kind of performance would they give on the biggest stage of their careers?
-I was reflecting on the adulation and status we confer on such men, in some cases rightfully so, because they are men who work hard, are committed to a goal, who embrace team virtues, and who put themselves at risk to attain glory.
+I was reflecting on the adulation and status we confer on such men, in some cases rightfully so.
+They are men who work hard, are committed to a goal, who embrace team virtues, and who put themselves at risk to attain glory.
 People are so fanatical about their teams that we call them “fans”.
 You’ve seen them.
 They dress up and carry signs.
 They follow and support their athletes with passion and emotion.
 I know there are still Cowboys’ fans who still are STILL mad that Jackie Smith had a poor performance and dropped a wide open pass against Pittsburgh in 1979!
 (He was so frustrated he kicked his legs out as he lay on his back in the end zone.)

 Based on the effort and the risk and the high stakes involved, it seems natural to us that the men who make such preparations and take such risks should be considered heroic.
 Their performance certainly has a lot riding on it.